 How to Find Quality Real Estate Appraisal Companies

 A good place to start is to check appraisers who are MAIs by contacting the appropriate Appraisal Institute chapter.
 You can use the AI search tool to find a commercial real estate appraiser near you.
 You can also Google for “commercial real estate appraisal near me“.
 In addition, your loan broker should be able to recommend a high-quality provider of commercial real estate appraisal services.
 We at Assets America® will be happy to discuss your requirements in this regard.

 Advice for Buyers

 It’s important that buyers insist upon commercial real estate appraisers who are very familiar with the property type and the neighborhood.
 The reason is that sellers might overprice their properties in the hopes that this will influence the appraiser.
 But this is unlikely if the appraiser is competent, unbiased and familiar with the region.
 For obvious reasons, we recommend that you do not use an appraiser recommended by the seller.
-This of course is due to the potential conflict of interest.
+Of course, this is due to the potential conflict of interest.
 A bank can’t accept appraisals ordered by the borrower or loan broker.
 An institutional financing source must order the appraisal directly.
 However, commercial loan brokers who work with private lenders have no such restriction.

 Advice for Sellers